jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 daylight saving time moves it an hour clockwise.
 Today my solar noon is at 1:42pm.

 Don't forget, of course, that in parts of the world the sun is _north_ at solar noon.
 And in the tropics, it alternates.

 ## Analog watch as navigational aid

 When the sun is visible and you're at least a few degrees of latitude away from the sun's path, the hour hand of an analog watch comes in handy as a compass.
-It follows the actual path of the sun pretty closely, producing no more than a third of the error given by trusting that the sun rises in the east.
-Maximum error seems to be about 12°.
+It follows the actual path of the sun pretty closely, so you can use it to find directions within 4° regardless of your latitude.

-[Rob Bicevskis][bicevskis-dissent] argues that the accuracy of these methods varies substantially from hour to hour.
-I'm investigating his claims and will experiment further.
+A sundial likewise tracks the passage of time within 16 minutes, which is equivalent to 4° of apparent angular movement of the sun.
+Note that [Rob Bicevskis][bicevskis-dissent] has a dissenting opinion on the accuracy of watch-based solar navigation.
+I will attempt to reproduce and make sense of his less favorable results.
 {:.tangent}

 ### Navigating with a 12-hour dial